Necitero/dotfiles/README.md

 ### ➕ Adding Files

 To add or modify configurations, simply add the file to this repository.
-Please be aware of the directory:
+Please note the directory layout:

-`~/.file` can just be moved to `/source/` of this repository.
+`~/<file>` should be placed in the `/source/` directory of this repository.

-`~/.config/.file` should be moved to this repository under `/source/.config/`
+`~/.config/<file>` should be placed in the `/source/.config/` directory of this repository.

 **Example**